AjayAggarwal412/GYM/README.md

 This gym management system includes the following features:

 * Authentication and authorization for gym owners
-* Dashboard for gym owners to manage gym operations, including adding and removing members, updating members details and tracking finances
+* Dashboard for gym owners to manage gym operations, including adding and removing members, updating members details and gym owner profile and tracking finances
 * Mobile-responsive design for easy use on all devices

 ## Setup and Installation